webhead-GmbH/wh-bulk-price-update-for-woocommerce/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to `Products > Bulk Price Update` to start updating prices in bulk.

+== Frequently Asked Questions ==

+= How can I preview price changes before applying them? = You can preview the price changes by clicking on the “Preview Prices” button.
+This will show you the list of products and the expected changes before you finalize them.

+= Can I exclude certain products from the price update? = Yes, you can exclude specific products.

+= Is there a limit on the number of products that can be updated at once? = There is no hard limit, but for performance reasons, the plugin allows you to adjust the batch size and preview count in the settings.

+= Can I update only sale prices or regular prices? = Yes, you can update only regular prices, sale prices, or both.

+= Does this plugin have a pro version? =
+No, all features of this plugin are fully accessible for free.
+There is no pro version or any hidden costs.

+== Screenshots ==

+1. Main Dashboard
+2. Specific Products And Categories Options
+3. Preview Changes
+4. Settings

 == Changelog ==

 = 1.0.0 =